marbleslash/Projects/README.md

 These projects feature usage of logistic regression, convolutional neural networks, reccurrent neural networks, etc.

 ## For CW2, contains:
+This is a folder that contains the files for Propaganda Classification using convolutions neural nets in PyTorch.

    #### pickle file of final convolutional neural network file
    #### cw1-train-official.ipynb - contains code for training
    #### cw2-test.ipynb - contains code for testing